romuloms/react-fundamentos/README.md

-# 📋 Study of React fundamentals
+# 📋 Study of React fundaments